samumantha/CSC_GIS_presentations/README.md

 For example with EuroCC Pandoc:

-`pandoc-eurocc.sif -s xxx.md -o xxx.html`
+`pandoc-eurocc.sif -s xxx.md -o xxx.html` (pandoc needs to be in same place as md files; omitting `-o` returns the output in same place with same name ending in html)

 ## Content